About

 — Theodore Roosevelt

-A seasoned industry analyst and commentator, Shalin’s subject matter expertise have appeared in dozens of media outlets including NPR, U.S. News & World Report, Politico, Washington Post, Financial Times, InsideHigherEd, and the Chronicle of Higher Education.
-A sought-after speaker and facilitator, Shalin has delivered more than 500 invited keynotes, presentations, and talks for corporate, academic, policy, media, and non-profit leaders and for general audiences on high-level stages including at Davos, United Nations, OECD, World Bank, U.S. National Academies, and the Education Writers Association.
+A seasoned industry analyst and commentator, Shalin’s subject matter expertise have appeared in dozens of media outlets including NPR, U.S. News & World Report, Fast Company, Politico, Washington Post, Financial Times, USA Today, InsideHigherEd, and the Chronicle of Higher Education.
+A sought-after speaker and facilitator, Shalin has delivered more than 500 invited keynotes, presentations, and talks for corporate, academic, policy, media, and non-profit leaders and for general audiences on high-level stages, including at Davos, United Nations, OECD, World Bank, U.S. National Academies, SXSW, ASU-GSV, and the Education Writers Association.

 Before that, Shalin built and led teams and a dozen initiatives at the Association of Public and Land-grant Universities, North America’s oldest presidential higher education association, that advised and empowered more than a hundred university presidents and senior executives on proactive economic and workforce development and R&D innovation strategy and implementation.
 He also led or co-led a number of sensemaking, advocacy, and research projects focused on technology transfer, industry partnerships, work-based learning, entrepreneurship ecosystem building, and embedding industry certifications in degrees.